- When were the academic irregularities first discovered, and how did the University respond?

 To enhance accountability, responsiveness and efficiency around records requests, we launched a new public records website in October 2015 in conjunction with the release of the Wainstein Report.
 You may view that site at http://publicrecords.unc.edu.
 It includes a webpage showing when a public records request was received, the name of the individual who made the request, a description of the request and details about request processing.

-As of August 2016, the University also has posted more than 1 million pages of public records gathered by Mr. Wainstein’s firm during the investigation as part of its response to the two largest public records requests in University history.
-Additional releases of investigation records are ongoing.
+As of December 2016, the University also has posted seven batches of public records totaling more than 1.32 million pages of public records gathered by Mr. Wainstein’s firm during the investigation as part of its response to the two largest public records requests in University history.
+Carolina will continue to post more investigation records as they become available.
 Refer to http://carolinacommitment.unc.edu/updates/university-releases-batch-of-records-gathered-for-wainstein-investigation/.